-Blanchard (2019) ties the question of government debt and intergenerational transfers to the current low interest-rate environment.11 He, like Sergeyev and Mehrotra (2021) and Summers and Rachel (2019), argues that deficits may entail no fiscal costs.
-Brumm et al. (2022) provides several stylized counterexamples showing that seemingly free deficits may be nothing of the sort.
-Brumm et al. (2020), Evans (2020) and Hasanhodzic (2020) critically discuss some of the assumptions underlying Blanchard (2019).12 Barro (2020) traces low risk-free rates to rare disaster risk.13 Ball and Mankiw (2021) show, in a deterministic model with market power, that deficit finance may reduce welfare even with very low safe rates.
-Since risk and market power are certainly two of the major drivers of the wedge between government borrowing rates and the marginal product of capital, their findings complement ours in questioning whether low safe rates allow governments to run, on average, large deficits.
-Other studies examine whether low rates support pay go when government bonds provide liquidity services (see Sims 2019 and Mian et al. 2021a) or help insure either against idiosyncratic risk (see Reis 2021, Miao and Su 2021, and Brunnermeier et al. 2020) or aggregate risk (see Abel and Panageas 2022).
+Blanchard (2019) ties the question of government debt and intergenerational transfers to the current low interest-rate environment.7 He, like Sergeyev and Mehrotra (2021) and Summers and Rachel (2019), argues that deficits may entail no fiscal costs.
+Brumm et al. (2022) provides several stylized counter-examples showing that seemingly free deficits may be nothing of the sort.
+Brumm et al. (2020), Evans (2020) and Hasanhodzic (2020) critically discuss some of the assumptions underlying Blanchard (2019).8 Barro (2020) traces low risk-free rates to rare disaster risk.9 Ball and Mankiw (2021) show, in a deterministic model with market power, that deficit finance may reduce welfare even with very low safe rates.
+Since risk and market power are arguably two of the major drivers of the wedge between government borrowing rates and the marginal product of capital, their findings complement ours in questioning whether low safe rates justify higher deficit spending.
+These concerns are relevant even if growth rates in excess of safe rates allow governments to run, on average, large deficits.
+Other studies examine whether low rates support pay go when government bonds provide liquidity services (see Sims 2019 and Mian et al. 2021a) or help insure either against aggregate risk (see Abel and Panageas 2022) or idiosyncratic risk (see Reis 2021, Miao and Su 2021, Aguiar et al. 2021, Amol and Luttmer 2022, and Brunnermeier et al. 2022).